lizadaly/windrift/README.md

 Other commands, including deployment options, are described in the <a href="https://windrift.app/manual">Windrift manual</a>.

-## About version 2
+## About Windrift

-This is a complete rewrite of Windrift, now based on [NextJS](https://nextjs.org/) and written in [TypeScript](https://www.typescriptlang.org/).
+Windrift is based on [NextJS](https://nextjs.org/) and written in [TypeScript](https://www.typescriptlang.org/).

-Windrift no longer separates the core library from the web framework, which was previously available as the `windrift-starter` repo.
-Keeping windrift-starter and windrift core separate made for a confusing installation and update process, and neither was useful without the other.

-Windrift 2 unifies them into a single NextJS application, capable of hosting multiple stories.
+Windrift is a single NextJS application capable of hosting multiple stories.
 Authors can take advantage of any affordances offered by NextJS, including the free deployment options via [Vercel](https://vercel.com).

 Because the core Windrift code is bundled with each story repository, authors can fully modify or alter any fundamental behavior of the library.

-The [v1 branch](https://github.com/lizadaly/windrift/tree/v1) is no longer receiving updates.

 ## Contributor acknowledgment